philFernandez/rmind/README.md

 still feel like I need something for just jotting down random ideas that pop up, or random cool things that I discover and want to revisit.
-I can kind of make [task warrior](https://github.com/GothenburgBitFactory/taskwarrior) work for me in that way, but there are still allot of features in the way that I'd rather be able to strip out.
+I can kind of make [task warrior](https://github.com/GothenburgBitFactory/taskwarrior) work for me in that way, but there are still a lot of features in the way that I'd rather be able to strip out.
 I just need to be able to capture my ideas in a sentence or two and have the option to add tags.
 That way I can come back later and query the saved data and filter by tag(s).
 That is